mischamol/MoodeAudio-1.83-LCD/README.md

 ⚠ Note: `lcd_updater.py` is replaced with a stub after every update, so keep a backup elsewhere.
 Additionally, use a systemd watcher on `spotmeta.txt` to include Spotify metadata.

 ## Alternative Installation Method
 Instead of enabling the LCD updater in MoodeAudio, you can use a systemd watcher for both `currentsong.txt` and `spotmeta.txt`.
 As a result, you can place this repository wherever you want—for example, in your home folder (~), which remains untouched during updates.
-Personally, I prefer this method, as a got tired of copying everything back after every update.
+Personally, I prefer this method, as I got tired of copying everything back after every update.

 Ensure the correct permissions: `sudo chmod -R 777 lcd`